-Source Data measurement and recording GHG emissions quantification Estimates and Assumptions On-site fuel combustion Fuel usage data such as gas oil or diesel used in machinery or in buildings is captured through invoices.
+Source Data measurement and recording GHG emissions quantification Estimates and assumptions On-site fuel combustion Fuel usage data such as gas oil or diesel used in machinery or in buildings is captured through invoices.
 It is assumed that all fuel that is delivered is combusted.
 Many of the remote sites that are fitted with back-up generators consume low levels of oil and often have no reports of oil consumption in any particular reporting period.
 Metering of remote site back up generation has been considered, but is not considered to be cost effective.
 This data is reported based upon the quantities and types of fuel delivered during the reporting period and it is assumed that all fuel that is delivered is combusted.
-NATS uses the UK Government GHG Conversion Factors for company reporting (2017) in order to convert activity volume data into tCO 2 e.
-Emissions from fuel combustion on sites where NATS has operational control are classified as Scope 1 emissions.
-It is assumed that electricity generated from oil usage is only used by NATS and not exported to the grid.
+NATS uses the UK Government GHG conversion factors for company reporting (2018) in order to convert activity volume data into tCO2e.
+Emissions from fuel combustion on sites where NATS has operational control are classified as Scope 1 emissions It is assumed that electricity generated from oil usage is only used by NATS and not exported to the grid.
 It is possible that welding does occur on NATS site.
 Currently the emissions from this activity are not captured.
-It is considered that the emissions from this activity is de minimus but efforts will be made to obtain this activity data in future reporting years.
+It is considered that the emissions from this activity is de minims but efforts will be made to obtain this activity data in future reporting years.
+In January 2019 NATS undertook a project at one of our sites.
+A diesel backup generator was rented for 6 days and the fuel use was not recorded therefore the emissions from this activity have been excluded.
 Fugitive emissions Fugitive emissions data is collected for all sites where we have operational control.
 There are two external contractors across all sites that maintain the asset register information of the equipment containing refrigerant gases.
 This includes information about the equipment type, the charge capacity and the refrigerant type.
 Details of refrigerant 'top-ups' during the reporting period are captured on record sheets used for compliance with the EU F Gas Regulations which are consolidated into F-Gas Log Sheets (the format of these log sheets are specific to each contractor).
-NATS uses the UK Government GHG Conversion Factors for the relevant reporting period (2017) in order to convert activity data (kg) into the component greenhouse gasses.
+NATS uses the UK Government GHG conversion factors for the relevant reporting period (2018) in order to convert activity data (kg) into the component greenhouse gasses.
 Specific emission factors are used for specific refrigerant gases.
-Road vehicle fuel combustion Liquid fuel combustion (diesel and petrol) within owned and allocated (lease fully paid and controlled by NATS) leased company cars (both deemed to be 'controlled' by NATS) is measured and recorded using both the company expenses system and a fuel card system NATS uses the UK Government GHG Conversion Factors for the relevant reporting period (2017) for the relevant reporting period in order to convert activity data (km) into GHG emissions.
+Road vehicle fuel combustion Liquid fuel combustion (diesel and petrol) within owned and allocated (lease fully paid and controlled by NATS) leased company cars (both deemed to be 'controlled' by NATS) is measured and recorded using both the company expenses system and a fuel card system NATS uses the UK Government GHG conversion factors for the relevant reporting period (2017 for the relevant reporting period in order to convert activity data (KM) into GHG emissions.
 Where the car type is known, a specific emission factor relating to these will be used.
 Where the car type and fuel type is unknown, an average car unknown fuel emission factor is used.
 Emissions from road vehicle fuel combustion in both owned and leased vehicles are classified as Scope 1 emissions where mileage is conducted for business use.
-Exclusions: NATS operates 4 vehicles at Stansted and Heathrow airports.
+Exclusions: NATS operates four vehicles at Stansted and Heathrow airports.
 The fuel invoices for these vehicles was reviewed during the verification process and the data contained on them appears to be spurious.
 The emissions from these vehicles has therefore been excluded from the 2017/18 reporting cycle.
 The data and use of vehicles at these sites will be investigated in readiness for reporting requirements for 2018/19.